 These are just a few of the most common repair requests I see.
 If you’re planning to sell your home, determining which projects are the most important is a complex evaluation.
 Your budget, and desired sale price will determine the most important projects.
 Not sure which projects you should tackle before selling your Austin home?
 Contact me today, and I’ll help you decide which projects will allow you to net the most money in your Austin home sale.

 It’s that time of year again!
-If you purchased a primary residence in 2017, make sure to file your homestead exemption with the county to save some money on your property taxes!
+If you purchased a primary residence last year, make sure to file your homestead exemption with the county to save some money on your property taxes!
 You must submit this paperwork by April 30th.